“Savage, inventive and very, very funny.”

 NATIONAL ARTS CENTRE READING #CanadaPerforms

-Got to do a live online reading with some awesome Montréal writers recently in collaboration with the National Arts Centre as part of their #CanadaPerforms series.
+Got to do a live online reading with some other Montréal writers recently in collaboration with the National Arts Centre as part of their #CanadaPerforms series.

 “SPUD LIFE” IS LONGLISTED FOR THE